FatihBAKIR/spsc/Readme.md

 # Lock-free Single Producer Single Consumer Queue

-This is a very bare bones lock free spsc queue implementation.
+This is a very bare bones lock free spsc queue implementation in c++14 (easily portable to c++11).
 As the name suggests, it is very useful for applications where you need to implement simplex communication between two threads.

 Also, memory for elements is either automatic (capacity determined at compile time) or singly allocated (capacity determined at run time), therefore the container doesn't expand when more space is needed.